AlibabaCloudDocs/cdn/intl.en-US/Domain Management/Performance optimization/Image editing/Enable image editing.md

 # Enable image editing

-The image editing feature is available to apps and websites whose services involve images.
+The image editing feature is available to apps and websites whose services use images.
 You must enable image editing before you can use it.
 This topic describes how to edit images.
 You can set parameters to resize, crop, and rotate images based on business requirements.

 ## Enable image editing